LOOSE-LIPS/loose-lips-2.0/src/routes/blog/inka-x-meles-meles-x-yogeshi-nina-ft-chi-prophecy-beeswaxx/index.md

 description: >-
   A perfect example of how UK Hip-Hop is a sound of its own, with influences clearly rooted in Dub and soundsystem culture!
-From Inka x Meles Meles x Yogeshi&#39;s Dark Matter Dojo EP on Beeswaxx.
-Out now on 12&quot; and digital &#8211; Order: https://inkamelesmelesandyogeshi.bandcamp.com/album/dark-matter-dojo https://soundcloud.com/beeswaxxmcr https://soundcloud.com/inka_mcr https://soundcloud.com/meles-meles-326406220 https://soundcloud.com/yogeshi
+From Inka x Meles Meles x Yogeshi's Dark Matter Dojo EP on Beeswaxx.
+Out now on 12" and digital – Order: https://inkamelesmelesandyogeshi.bandcamp.com/album/dark-matter-dojo https://soundcloud.com/beeswaxxmcr https://soundcloud.com/inka_mcr https://soundcloud.com/meles-meles-326406220 https://soundcloud.com/yogeshi